jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 It's a little unusual,
 with the third in the bass,
 and sometimes it just does not sound right.
-But it sounds amazing when leading to another chord having a bass note one semitone above it, as when playing a D shape V chord leading to a G shape I chord.
+But sometimes it sounds amazing, especially when leading to another chord with a nearby bass note, as when playing a D shape V chord leading to a G shape I chord.

 **Practice the D shape with primary chords in the key of C major:**